-Is your reimbursement below what it should be?
+Do you accept these payors, but reimbursement is below what you feel it should be?

 In today’s healthcare payment landscape, every dollar counts—increasing regulations and decreasing reimbursements seem to be the name of the game.
 Today’s contract environment is tougher than ever.
-Commercial payor are adjusting rates.
+Commercial payor contracting requires a specific skillset for becoming in-network.
+In addition, rates are not renegotiated without significant effort.
 The government is exerting downward pressure on fees.
 It’s easy to let payor contracts fall off your radar.
 And it may be tempting to maintain the status.
 With the potential for declining reimbursements practices that do not monitor contracts could be foregoing thousands of dollars.
 Negotiating contracts and fee schedules regularly is essential to optimizing reimbursement and, ultimately, yields a significant return on investment to your organization.

-Legacy can handle the contract review, reimbursement analysis, and renegotiation on your behalf.
+Legacy can handle the initial payor contracting, future contract review, reimbursement analysis, and renegotiation on your behalf.
 In order to be effective, this needs to be annual process.

 - We analyze your current reimbursement compared to fee schedules and start contract review and negotiations.